-- We will notify you when your child's immunizations (shots) need to be updated during the school year. - Access the CDC handy reference guide for recommended vaccination schedules. - Access the CDC Vaccines for Children (VFC) program, which is a federally funded program that provides vaccines at no cost to children who might not otherwise be vaccinated because of inability to pay. - Access information about Michigan Department of Health and Human Services immunization programs, including local health department locations. - Keep your child's immunization record in a safe place.
+- We will notify you when your child's immunizations (shots) need to be updated during the school year.
+When a child's immunization status becomes incomplete the child may be excluded until immunizations are brought up-to-date. - Access the CDC handy reference guide for recommended vaccination schedules. - Access the CDC Vaccines for Children (VFC) program, which is a federally funded program that provides vaccines at no cost to children who might not otherwise be vaccinated because of inability to pay. - Access information about Michigan Department of Health and Human Services immunization programs, including local health department locations. - Keep your child's immunization record in a safe place.
 It will be needed many times throughout life. - Always bring your child's immunization record to your physician or health care provider to update whenever a shot is given. - Never give your child's immunization record to anyone without making sure it is returned to you.